New York’s Elections: Make Your Voice Heard

 3. Voting by mail using an absentee ballot:

-- You can also download an absentee ballot application (in English or Spanish), and get additional information and instructions, from the New York State Board of Elections absentee voting webpage.
+- You can download an absentee ballot application (in English or Spanish), and get additional information and instructions, from the New York State Board of Elections absentee voting webpage.

 - Or you can apply for an absentee ballot by visiting or contacting your county Board of Elections.